mahmood8664/geo-service/geo-service/readme.md

 ```
 ## Schedule Importing Service
 To run this command as cron job in your server, there is a script file with
 the name **script.sh**.
-It downloads file from a URL and will try to import it
+It downloads file from a URL and tries to import it
 into database.
 Change parameters like csv file url, database username and
 password base on you environment.
 Be sure the file has permission to execute.
 If not just make it executable by this command: